MichelleKendall/epi_impacts_NHS_COVID-19_app_first_year/README.md

 # Epidemiological impacts of the NHS COVID-19 app throughout its first year

-Code to support the paper 'Epidemiological impacts of the NHS COVID-19 app in England and Wales throughout its first year'.
+Code to support the paper [Epidemiological impacts of the NHS COVID-19 app in England and Wales throughout its first year](https://doi.org/10.1038/s41467-023-36495-z).

 The analysis is structured as an R project and can be performed by running [main.R](main.R).
 We recommend running it in RStudio.